10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 5. Tourmaline Surfing Park Tide Pools, Pacific Beach

 You’ll find plenty of tube snails, barnacles, and anemones here, as they do well with the slow water flows.
-The rocks are typically covered with very slippery algae, so shoes with good grip are a must.
+The rocks are typically covered with very slippery algae, so shoes with a good grip are a must.

 What you’ll see: Sea snails, red thatched barnacles, aggregating and solitary anemones, limpets, and tube snails near the low water line.
 The little ones will enjoy looking out for hermit crabs here and other shelled creatures as well.

 How to get there: Take La Jolla Blvd. until you reach the Tourmaline St. intersection.
 Then, turn onto Tourmaline toward the beach and into the parking lot.
 Park in the lot (or on La Jolla Blvd. if the lot is full) and start walking north until you reach a large boulder field with some smaller rock outcroppings.
 Start looking for snails in the sand before you reach the rocks.
-They like to hide!
+They like to hide.

 We’ve participated in organized beach clean-ups here because trash and microtrash tends to wash up onto this beach.
 If you see any, please pick it up if it’s safe to do so.
 Litter is harmful to sea life.

-6. False Point, Bird Rock La Jolla
+6. False Point, Bird Rock, La Jolla

-You’ll find these Bird Rock tide pools at the bottom of a (relatively steep) staircase a mile or so north of Tourmaline.
-This area is rockier than most, but the abundance of pebbles and shallow spots makes for an excellent tide pooling experience.
+You’ll find these Bird Rock tide pools at the bottom of a relatively steep staircase, a mile or so north of Tourmaline.
+This area is rockier than most, but the abundance of pebbles and shallow spots makes for an excellent tide-pooling experience.

-How to get there: There is street access from the Linda Way and La Jolla Blvd. intersection below Sea Ridge Drive (you’ll see access signs just to the left of 341 Sea Ridge Drive).
+How to get there: There is street access from Linda Way and La Jolla Blvd. intersection below Sea Ridge Drive (you’ll see access signs just to the left of 341 Sea Ridge Drive).
 The ramp and stairs take you directly down to the boulder and tide pool area, but it gets rocky very quickly.
 The large rocks could be challenging to navigate and climb down unless it’s extremely low tide.
 Be sure to wear shoes with a good grip and practice extra caution in this area.

 7. Shell Beach Tide Pools, La Jolla

-What you’ll see: True to its name, you will see plenty of seashells of all sizes, which means you may also spot hermit crabs, seagrasses, sea anemones, and more.
+What you’ll see: True to its name, you will see plenty of seashells of all sizes, which means you may also spot hermit crabs, seagrasses, anemones, and more.

 How to get there: Shell Beach tide pools lie at the southern end of Ellen Browning Scripps Park in La Jolla, at the bottom of a small cement stairway.
-Look for the green hut and walk down the stairs to the left; “Shell Beach” will be engraved on the cement above it.
+Look for the green hut and walk down the stairs to the left.
+“Shell Beach” will be engraved on the cement above it.

 If it’s a minus tide, La Jolla tide pools will also appear all along the Coast Blvd. boardwalk north and south of Shell Beach.
 Start at La Jolla Cove and then walk to Shell Beach.
 Next, keep walking south to the Children’s Pool, where the harbor seals hang out.
 Behind the lifeguard station, there is South Casa Beach, another tide pool spot.
 You can even keep walking south to Hospital Point, where there are even more tide pools.
-Read my full list of La Jolla tide pools for more information.

 8. Dike Rock, La Jolla Shores Beach

 A favorite of UCSD biology students, this La Jolla tide pool is essentially a rocky area just north of Scripps Pier.
-The beach’s name refers to a slab of volcanic rock that has forced its way through a large gap in the sedimentary rocks, which you’ll see once you get down there.
+The beach’s name refers to a slab of volcanic rock that has forced its way through a significant gap in the sedimentary rocks, which you’ll see once you get down there.
 This area is protected as part of the La Jolla Underwater Park marine reserve.

-What you’ll see: Look for rare starfish, hermit crabs, sea anemones, and octopuses during minus tides.
+What you’ll see: Dike Rock tide pools have rare starfish, hermit crabs, sea anemones, and octopuses during minus tides.

 How to get there: Start at La Jolla Shores Beach (8200 Camino Del Oro, La Jolla, CA 92037) and walk north along the shoreline.
 Pass Scripps Pier, then pass another rocky area until you reach the dike, which juts out slightly.